Video walkthrough

 Add sub-hubs or go straight to content

 Inside a hub, use the + Add menu to create nested hubs, new pages, or to upload files as sources.
+When adding a source you can upload from your computer or connect Notion, Google Drive, or Guru to import directly.
+See Sources and the Notion Integration.

 Write or generate a page